 The limitations of those systems

 Unambiguous terminology might now be even more important than a coherent, rational approach to sort typefaces.
-Because before we even attempt to achieve a classification, we have to be able to communicate about type and letterforms with all parties involved – designers, printers, compositors, students, manufacturers, scholars, engineers and perhaps even laymen.
+Because before we even attempt to achieve an agreeable classification, we have to be able to communicate about type and letterforms with all parties involved – designers, printers, compositors, students, manufacturers, scholars, engineers and perhaps even laymen.

 Two (new) different ideas